Connect with others who understand.

 Sudden Unexpected Death in Epilepsy

-Because nocturnal seizures happen while you are sleeping, these seizures may go undiagnosed.
+Because nocturnal seizures happen while you are sleeping, they may go undiagnosed.
 Undiagnosed seizures can be dangerous because they may lead to sudden unexpected death in epilepsy (SUDEP) if not treated and controlled properly.

 Safety